Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/01-exploratory-analysis.md

 #### Performing PCA on RNA-seq data

 To perform mathematical procedures such as PCA, it is best to transform the raw counts.
 DESeq2 provides its own transformation procedure, called the **regularized logatrithm (rlog)** implemented with the `rlog()` function.
 The rlog is similar in principle to a standard log transformation of the data, but is able to more appropriately transform the counts for genes with low expression values.

+It is important to note that `rlog()` transformed values incorporates the size factors calculated for DESeq2 normalization of sequencing depth, therefore rlog values are comparable between samples.

 > DESeq2 is also capable of implementing the popular **variance stabilizing transformation (VST)** for count data, which is generally recommended for larger datasets due to increased speed.